 A single PCP archive may be partitioned into a number of volumes.
-These volumes may expedite management of the archive; however, the metadata file and at least one volume must be present before a PCP tool can process the archive.
+These volumes may expedite management of the archive; however, all volumes must typically be present before a PCP tool can process the archive.

-You can control the size of an archive log volume by using the -v command line option to pmlogger.
-This option specifies how large a volume should become before pmlogger starts a new volume.
+You can control the size of an archive log volume by using the -v command-line option to pmlogger.
+This option takes a numeric argument specifying the number of performance metric samples to be written to each log volume before pmlogger starts a new volume.
 Archive log volumes retain the same base filename as other files in the archive log, and are differentiated by a numeric suffix that is incremented with each volume change.
 For example, you might have a log volume sequence that looks like this:

-netserver.log.0

-netserver.log.1

-netserver.log.2
+'''

+netserver.irix.log.0

+netserver.irix.log.1

+netserver.irix.log.2

+'''

 You can also cause an existing log to be closed and a new one to be opened by sending a SIGHUP signal to pmlogger, or by using the pmlc command to change the pmlogger instructions dynamically, without interrupting pmlogger operation.
-Complete information on log volumes is found in the pmlogger(1) man page.
+Complete information on log volumes is found in the pmlogger(1) reference page.

-7.2.3.3 Basenames for Managed Archive Log Files
+Basenames for Managed Archive Log Files

-The PCP archive management tools support a consistent scheme for selecting the basenames for the files in a collection of archives and for mapping these files to a suitable directory hierarchy.
+The PCP archive management tools support a consistent scheme for selecting the basenames for the files in a collection of archives, and mapping these files to a suitable directory hierarchy.

-Once configured, the PCP tools that manage archive logs employ a consistent scheme for selecting the basename for an archive each time pmlogger is launched, namely the current date and time in the format YYYYMMDD.HH.MM.
-Typically, at the end of each day, all archives for a particular host on that day would be merged to produce a single archive with a basename constructed from the date, namely YYYYMMDD.
-The pmlogger\daily script performs this action and a number of other routine housekeeping chores.
+Once configured, the PCP tools that manage archive logs employ a consistent scheme for selecting the basename for an archive each time pmlogger is launched, namely the current date and time in the format YYMMDD.HH.MM.
+Typically, at the end of each day, all archives for a particular host on that day would be merged to produce a single archive with a basename constructed from the date, namely YYMMDD.
+The cron.pmdaily script performs this action and a number of other routine housekeeping chores.

-7.2.3.4 Directory Organization for Archive Log Files
+Directory Organization for Archive Log Files